sjrusso8/ruin-my-ml/README.md

 # Ruin my Machine Learning Model

-Life got in the way and I did not get to finish this project.
+**Life got in the way and I did not get to finish this project.
 I have moved onto other topics on my github.
+Moved to archive.**

 Currently a work in progress.
 Need to wire everything together and allow a user to retrain the model with bad data.